DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - Goal is to have every access request authenticated, authorized, and encrypted prior to access being granted to an asset or resource
         - The primary driver behind the adoption of the zero trust model has been the proliferation of endpoint devices.
 An endpoint device could be a user's workstation, a tablet, a smartphone, an IoT device, an ICS system, an edge computing sensor, and any public-facing servers in a screened subnet or extranet.
         - Being able to control, much less trust, all of these devices has caused the loss of a clearly defined security perimeter between the outside untrusted world and the inside trusted organization.
 This results in the "assume breach" stance, which requires organizations to "never trust, always verify."
+        - In a zero trust network architecture,
+             - 🍍The policy engine (PE) is responsible for making policy decisions based upon rules and external data sources.
+It uses a trust algorithm to decide whether to grant, deny, or revoke access, considering factors like identity management, threat intelligence, and security information and event management (SIEM) data.
+             - 🍍The policy administrator (PA), on the other hand, acts based on the decisions made by the policy engine, establishing or removing communication paths and managing session-specific credentials.
+             - 🍍The policy enforcement point (PEP) enforces these decisions by controlling access to resources based on instructions from the policy administrator.
+Lastly, the subject refers to users, services, or systems that request access or attempt to use rights and is not involved in decision-making.
         - 🛑In a zero-trust network architecture, access control decisions should never be made based upon a system's location on the network.
 Therefore, an IP address should never be used and would be the least appropriate of these options.
         - See my article on an [Overview of Zero Trust Basics](https://blog.balancedsec.com/p/an-overview-of-zero-trust-basics)
 - 3.1.9 Privacy by design